Select Page

 Impact

-The next regular CODATA-TGFC four-year cycle adjustment of the fundamental constants will be the 2022 adjustment with a closing date of 31 December, 2022 for input data to be available for consideration.
-Relevant data are presently being collected and reviewed for possible impact on the determination of the values of the fundamental constants.
-The results of the 2022 CODATA-TGFC adjustment will be made available later in 2023 with the accepted input data and analysis published in a review article.
+The last regular CODATA-TGFC four-year cycle adjustment of the fundamental constants was the 2022 adjustment with a closing date of 31 December, 2022 for input data to be available for consideration.
+Relevant data were collected and reviewed for possible impact on the determination of the values of the fundamental constants.
+The results of the 2022 CODATA-TGFC adjustment will be made available early 2024 with the accepted input data and analysis published in a review article.

 Contacts